Larouex/SimulATESpringSesssion/dapp/README.md

 __Navigation and Footer__
-The Navigation and Footer functions are static HTML representations
+The Navigation and Footer functions are static HTML representations of the header navaigation (based on Bootstrap) and the footer areas of the web page.
+This is a way to use centralization of assets in a static app.